 Manufacture Your Day by BEING CONFIDENT AND HUMBLE

-Isn’t it true that there are times when we are legends in our own mind?
+Isn’t it true that there are times when we are legends in our own minds?

-When this happens I have gotten better in noticing that I am in “legend mode”.
+When this happens to me, I have gotten better at noticing that I am in “legend mode”.
 My biggest personal “no-no” is to become arrogant and ignorant.

 I love that I am confident and that I believe in myself, my skills and my abilities, and I know that I wouldn’t have been able to build my business the way I did if I wouldn’t have had this incredible confidence that was instilled by my parents.

 They have always told me how smart, how talented and how beautiful I am.
 I think this is the biggest gift that you can give to your children as a parent.